taogen-docs/resources-of-learning/#cs-foundations.md

 Prime

-- New books in Data Structures and Algorithms
+- New books on Data Structures and Algorithms
 	- **Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People** (2016) by Aditya Y. Bhargava [4.41, 4217]
 	- Data Structures and Algorithms Made Easy (2023) by Narasimha Karumanchi [4.10, 1311]
 	- Jay Wengrow